Peter Rosenberg: Personal life

-Rosenberg is Jewish and was married to sportscaster Alexa Datt until 2018.
-They lived on the Upper West Side in Manhattan, where he currently resides.
-In regard to his affection for hip hop music, Rosenberg stated in an April 2014 interview: "I will go toe to toe with almost anyone in terms of knowledge, trivia, and love of this music."
+Rosenberg is Jewish and lives on the Upper West Side in Manhattan.
+He and sportscaster Alexa Datt were married and divorced in 2018.
+Since 2020, he has been in a relationship with New York photographer Natalie Amrossi.
+He announced his engagement to Amrossi on the June 22, 2022 edition of The Michael Kay Show.
+They married in July 2023.

-Since 2020, he has been in a relationship with New York photographer, Natalie Amrossi.
-Rosenberg announced his engagement to Amrossi on the June 22nd, 2022 edition of the Michael Kay Show.
+In regard to his affection for hip hop music, Rosenberg said in an April 2014 interview with The New Yorker: "I will go toe to toe with almost anyone in terms of knowledge, trivia, and love of this music."